 Refrigerants in an air conditioner release heat from the air outside and enable the system functions.
 When the AC is installed, the refrigerant is charged to a certain level.
 This decided level of refrigerant is necessary for efficient cooling.
 The home cooling repair method implemented to fix this fault is recharging the refrigerant or mending the faulty equipment causing refrigerant leakage.

-The repairman called for this issue will recharge the refrigerant, and your AC will be up and running in no time.
+The repairman called for this issue to recharge the refrigerant, and your AC will be up and running in no time.

-Usually, the homes designed long ago or in the requirement of restoration have poor insulation.
+Usually, homes designed long ago or in need of restoration have poor insulation.
 Lack of proper insulation can cause uneven temperatures throughout the house.
 This unbalanced cooling imposes an extra load on the AC and can hamper its functionality over time.

-The domestic cooling repair contractors often encounter this issue and can recommend the correct insulation method based on the R-value (the heat flow resistant factor).
+Domestic cooling repair contractors often encounter this issue and can recommend the correct insulation method based on the R-value (the heat flow resistance factor).